William Pattenden

 William Pattenden (31 October 1747 at East Peckham, Kent - 1817 at Hadlow, buried 2 April 1817 at East Peckham) was an English professional cricketer who played for Kent.
-He made 7 known appearances in first-class matches.
+He made 7 known appearances in important matches.
 He was the younger brother of Thomas Pattenden.

-He played alongside his brother in a number of Kent teams from 1777 to 1781.
+He played alongside his brother in a number of Kent from 1777 to 1781.
 He may have played for Kent v Surrey in 1773 for in one account the Pattenden was William and in another it was Thomas.
 This is a good example of the confusion caused when initials or first names are left out of the scorecards.
 The same applies to various Woods, Mays, Rimmingtons, Whites, etc.